 Carlos Barrios, born in El Salvador in Central America, now lives and works in Currumbin Valley, Queensland.
-His father was an archeologist and he grew up exploring remnants of ancient cultures and surrounded by artifacts and art.
+His father was an archaeologist and he grew up exploring remnants of ancient cultures and surrounded by artifacts and art.

 “I would stare into them [artifacts] and found myself transported to other dimensions, times and spaces.
 Everything was talking to me especially clouds and shadows, they seemed to describe a space between reality and fantasy, filled with adventures.”